sktime/sktime/docs/source/glossary.rst

         Compare with :term:`toolbox` and :term:`framework`.

     Bagging:
-        A technique in ensemble learning where multiple models are trained on different subsets of the training data, with each model having an equal vote in the final prediction.
+        A technique in ensemble learning where multiple models are trained on different subsets of the training data, and individual model outputs are averaged by some rule (e.g., majority vote) to obtain a consensus prediction.

-    Cross-validation:
-        A technique used to estimate the performance of a predictive model.
-The data is split into multiple folds, with the model trained on a subset of the folds and tested on the remaining fold.
-This process is repeated for all possible combinations of training and testing folds, and the performance metrics are averaged.

     Ensemble learning:
         A technique in which multiple models are combined to improve the overall performance of a predictive model.